armory/docs/content/en/docs/spinnaker-install-admin-guides/packer.md

 ---
 title: Baking Machine Images (AWS, GCE, etc.) Using Packer
+linkTitle: Baking Machine Images Using Packer
 weight: 35
 # Substantially different from install_guide/packer
 aliases:
   - /spinnaker_install_admin_guides/packer/
 ---

-## What To Expect
+## Overview

 Spinnaker has a built-in capability to 'bake' (build) machine images for deployment to various cloud environments.
 For example, if you are deploying to AWS, you can use Spinnaker to bake Amazon Machine Images (AMIs) from the artifacts that were produced by your CI tool.
 This is achieved by using the open source Packer tool, which is included in the Spinnaker Rosco microservice.

-**Note** This section focuses on configuring packer scripts to build machine images (such as AMIs).
+**Note** This section focuses on configuring Packer scripts to build machine images (such as AMIs).
 If you're only deploying to Kubernetes, you can skip this section.

-## Configuring AWS Bake Credentials
+## Configuring AWS bake credentials

 If you've configured Spinnaker to deploy to AWS, then you've likely set up a set of IAM credentials and permissions for Clouddriver to be able to deploy to AWS (using the AWS API).
 Since Packer is run from a different microservice in Spinnaker (Rosco), configuration of Bake credentials is separate from the configuration of Deploy credentials.

 **AMI baking primarily occurs in a single AWS account; you can configure baked AMIs to be shared to additional desired AWS accounts**

-### AWS Bake Credentials using IAM Credentials
+### AWS bake credentials using IAM credentials

 If you've configured Spinnaker to interact with AWS using explicit credentials (an AWS Access Key and Secret Access Key), you can likewise configure Rosco to use a set of AWS credentials.
 What you essentially need are an IAM user with permissions to do the things that Packer needs to do, and then you can pass those credentials to Rosco via Halyard.